Ryan Malone Paradigm

 1. After the 2ar I review 2nr and 2ar arguments and their comportment with the block and 1ar.
 Unless there are arguments about how I should or should not flow, I appreciate when debaters are attentive to line-by-line, but I understand that strategy sometimes calls one to deviate from it.
 When that occurs, I am less likely to line up arguments in the same way as you may want me to.

-2. While doing that I clarify shorthand and mark out errata and things that aren’t arguments.
+2. While doing that, I clarify shorthand and mark out things that aren’t arguments.
 There is a difference between arguments and nascent things that purport to be arguments.
-We don't need to talk about Toulmin; an argument is really anything that could inform a decision.
-This may seem arbitrary or kind of like question-begging, but I don’t think it’s capricious.
-I don’t do this because I have some ultra-strenuous “not buying it” threshold for what constitutes an argument.
-My concern is that there is a temptation to embellish not-quite-arguments, especially those that, if they had been full arguments, would be compelling, strategic, or make for an easy decision.
-Assessing, at the outset, what all on the flow are reasonably arguments is a way to ward off that temptation.
+It’s not that I have some ultra-strenuous “not buying it” threshold.
+We don't need to talk about Toulmin--an argument is really anything that could inform a decision.
+Marking out non-arguments staves off the temptation to embellish not-quite-arguments, especially those that, if they had been full arguments, would be compelling, strategic, or make for an easy decision.

 3. I then look to arguments the 2nr and 2ar say are the most important and other arguments that appear central to the debate or that may supplant opposing lines of reasoning.
 The last part may seem to imply a premium on the meta, but rarely are debates leveraged on Archimedean points.